codewitharafath6688/Assignment-05/readme.md

 Event Delegation =>  set event handler in parent and use their child elements to see the action of event.

-Usefulness of Event Delegation => It can collapse the code to reduce the error in coding.
+Usefulness of Event Delegation => It can collapse the code to reduce errors in coding.

 5. What is the difference between preventDefault() and stopPropagation() methods?